 Meet Our Specialist

-Mythbuster Fact or Fiction: Stretching before a workout to help prevent injury?
+Mythbuster Fact or Fiction: Does stretching before a workout to help prevent injury?

 Stretching was, and for some people still is, thought of as an important ritual to perform before exercising to help avoid or decrease the risk for injury.
 So does stretching before a workout really prevent injury?
 Studies show that static stretching before exercise will impair muscle performance and can increase the risk of injury.